ChristopherAndrewTopalian/CATopalian_Electronics/src/circuits/IR_Object_Detector_LED_Starts_On_(Infrared)/IR_Object_Detector_LED_Starts_On_(Infrared).md

 This circuit demonstrates how to use **infrared light** to detect when an object passes between two points.
 The circuit begins with the LED **on by default**, and when the IR beam is interrupted, the LED turns **off**.

-This “normally on” behavior makes the circuit easy to test, reliable, and useful for practical applications such as cat traps, counters, and object detection systems.
+This “normally on” behavior makes the circuit easy to test, reliable, and useful for practical applications such as cat traps for rescues, counters, and object detection systems.

 ---